Stackforge-07/SnakeGame/README.md

-This is the snake Game made with purely Js
+This is the snake Game made with purely Js,
 Have a try:
 https://stackforge-07.github.io/SnakeGame/